 Commencing in the year 2018-2019, St. Paul's College diversified its senior curriculum and subject choices for senior students.
-The IAL gives our students an opportunity to pursue an alternative curriculum based on their skills and proficiencies.
-While the overwhelming majority of SPC students will continue in the DSE curriculum in their senior years, the IAL curriculum enables our students to sit the International A Level exams.
+The IAL gives our students an opportunity to pursue an alternative curriculum based on their skills and proficiency.
+While the overwhelming majority of SPC students will continue in the DSE curriculum in their senior years, the IAL curriculum enables our students to sit the International Advanced Levels exams.
 This provides a viable alternative to the DSE curriculum, which may allow a more suitable pathway for some of our students.
 In relation to the IAL curriculum, the Principal, Mr. Yuen, has stated, 'By broadening our outlook, we are in the position to serve each of our students according to their particular needs and orientation.'

-The GCE A Level/IAL Courses include Chinese, Mathematics, Further Mathematics, Physics, Chemistry and Biology.
-Moreover, to provide a broad-based education to all our students regardless of the qualification they will obtain at the conclusion of their secondary education, all Form 4 students study Chinese, English, Mathematics, Citizenship and Social Development, a school-based new Common Core - Extended Study and some elective subjects.
+The IAL subjects offered at the College include Mathematics, Further Mathematics, Physics, Chemistry and Biology.
+Our IAL students also complete GCE A Level Chinese and take the IELTS Academic test.
+Moreover, to provide a broad-based education to all our students regardless of the qualification they will obtain at the conclusion of their secondary education, all Form 4 students study Citizenship and Social Development and have music, visual arts and physical education lessons.